 Finally, if both players think the other will confess, then they know that if they stay silent that they will have to go to prison for 3 years instead of 2 years.

 This is just one of the many ways that microeconomists look at decision making.
-You can imagine how looking at decisions like this can help us design systems that incentivise individuals, business and more to make better choices.
+You can imagine how looking at decisions like this can help us design systems that incentivise individuals, businesses and other organisations to make better choices.

 Macroeconomics